-The intent of our mathematics curriculum is to design a curriculum which is accessible to all and will maximise the development of every child's ability and academic achievement.
+The intent of our Mathematics curriculum is to design a curriculum which is accessible to all and will maximise the development of every child's ability and academic achievement.
 Mathematics teaches us how to make sense of the world around us through developing a child's ability to calculate, to reason and to solve problems.
 We want children to make rich connections across mathematical ideas to develop fluency, mathematical reasoning and competence in solving increasingly sophisticated problems.
-Through their growing knowledge and understanding, we want children to learn to appreciate the contribution made by many cultures to the development and application of mathematics.
 We want them to know that it is essential to everyday life, critical to science, technology and engineering and necessary for financial literacy and most forms of employment.
-We want our children to appreciate the beauty and power of mathematics and a sense of enjoyment and curiosity about the subject.
+We want our children to appreciate the beauty and power of Mathematics and a sense of enjoyment and curiosity about the subject.